Skip to content

 Warning

-If secret_token is not set, any request sent by Datakit will pass, which will not cause data issues.
-However, if Dataway is deployed on the public internet, it is still recommended to set the secret_token.
+If secret_token is not set, any request sent by Datakit can pass, which will not cause data problems.
+However, if Dataway is deployed on the public network, it is recommended to set secret_token.

-Dataway Sinker rules are a set of JSON-formatted configurations, where the matching rule syntax is consistent with the blacklist writing style.
-Refer to here.
+Dataway Sinker rules are a set of JSON-formatted configurations.
+The matching rule writing method is the same as the blacklist writing method.
+See here.

-• Specify a local JSON file, mainly used for debugging Sinker rules.
-In this case, after updating the Sinker rules in the JSON file, Dataway needs to be restarted for the changes to take effect.
+• Specify a JSON file locally, mainly used for debugging Sinker rules.
+In this case, after updating the Sinker rules in the JSON file, Dataway needs to be restarted to take effect.

-Actually, the JSON content stored in etcd is the same as the local file's JSON content.
-Below, only the etcd management method is introduced.
+Actually, the JSON stored in etcd is the same as the JSON content in the local file.
+Only the etcd hosting method is introduced below.

-As an etcd client, Dataway can configure the following username and roles in etcd (etcd 3.5+), refer to here
+As an etcd client, Dataway can set the following username and role in etcd (etcd 3.5+).
+See here

 Create the dataway account and corresponding role: